TroelsMortensen/CodeLabs/Tutorials/BlazorTodoTutorialPart1/003 Project structure.md

 The point is that these projects (components) are separated, each handling their own responsibilities.
 It will feel like overkill in this tutorial, because each component will be pretty small, containing only a handful of classes.
 But this is just practice.

 There are different approaches on how to structure these components.
-We will do by layer, because that is simpler.
-However, in your professional career, you will probably encounter a separation by feature.
+We will do "by layer", because that is simpler.
+However, in your professional career, you will probably encounter a separation "by feature".
 This is an often recommended approach, however much more complicated.
+Basically, if you want to try it out for SEP3: Each new user story, you implement, will go into a new component.

 This may seem a bit overwhelming, but we will take it step by step, holding hands along the way.
 You will be safe.
 No worries.